Skip to main content

 Latency considerations

-When FlexCache operates in write-back mode, it's more beneficial to NAS clients because latency increases between the cache and origin.
+When FlexCache operates in write-back mode, it becomes more beneficial to NAS clients as latency increases.
 There is a point, however, at which the overhead of write-back outweighs the advantages gained in low-latency environments.
 In some NetApp tests, writeback benefits started around a minimum latency between cache and origin of 8ms.
 This latency varies with workload, so be sure to test to know your benefits point-of-return.

 The following graph shows the point-of-return for write-back in NetApp lab tests.
 The x axis is the file-size, and the y axis is the elapsed time.
 The test used NFSv3, mounting with an rsize and wsize of 256KB, and 64ms of WAN latency.
 This test was performed using a small ONTAP Select instance for both the cache and origin, and a single threaded-write operation.
 Your results might vary.